Arthur Hamerschlag

 Arthur Arton Hamerschlag (November 22, 1872 – July 20, 1927) was an American electrical and mechanical engineer who served as the first President of Carnegie Mellon University in Pittsburgh, Pennsylvania, United States.

 Early life

-Arthur Hamerschlag was born in Nebraska on November 22, 1872, to immigrants from the Austro-Hungarian Empire.
-He graduated in 1889 with a specialization in electricity, and did field work working on electric plants in Cuba, Mexico, and throughout the U.S. Back in New York City he worked for both St. George's Trade School and the New York Trade School.
+Arthur Hamerschlag was born in Nebraska on November 22, 1872, to Jewish immigrants from the Austro-Hungarian Empire.
+He graduated from the Hebrew Technical Institute in 1889 with a specialization in electricity, and did field work working on electric plants in Cuba, Mexico, and throughout the U.S. Back in New York City he worked for both St. George's Trade School and the New York Trade School.
 His reputation there brought him to the attention of Andrew Carnegie, who was looking for leadership for his new educational venture in Pittsburgh.

 Carnegie Tech years

 Carnegie and William H. Frew, chairman of the Board of Trustees of The Carnegie Institute and Carnegie's lawyer in Pittsburgh, hired Hamerschlag in 1903 as the first director of the fledgling Carnegie Technical Schools, as the project was first called.
 Its aim was not to compete with the nearby University of Pittsburgh, but to provide practical vocational training in the industrial trades and to offer 3-year diplomas, not bachelor's degrees.
 And so the building of the campus began, and the hiring of faculty, and the school was launched.